San Antonio Expungement Lawyer

 - Someone who was arrested, charged with a Class C misdemeanor and completed their deferred adjudication period

 Eric Ramos personally handles your case and from doing legal research, to filing the petition (civil lawsuit), and handling the judicial hearing.
-We take such great care of your case that we are able to make this offer: If your application for expunction or nondisclosure gets denied for any reason, we will refund your payment, less filing fees which are paid to the court.
+We take such great care of your case that we are able to make this offer: If your application for expunction or nondisclosure gets denied for any reason, we will refund your payment, minus filing fees which are paid to the court.

 How Much does an Expungement Cost?

-Attorneys charge a wide-range of prices typically ranging from $1,500 to $2,500.
+Law firms charge a wide-range of prices typically ranging from $1,500 to $3,500.
 Some law firms will cover filing fees and others will expect you to pay them.
-Filing fees typically range from $100-$400 depending on the court and other factors.
 We charge a flat rate depending on which court the case needs to be filed in.
 We also price match written offers from other attorneys.
 All rates include filing fees and our money-back guarantee.

 Can I Have My Record Expunged or Sealed?

-Before filing for an expungement, its critical to find out if you’re eligible.
+Before filing for an expungement or nondisclosure, it’s critical to find out if you’re eligible.
 If you file for an order without being eligible, you could lose all of your filing fees.
 Fill out the form below and we’ll perform a FREE eligibility check with no cost or obligation to you.
 Attorney Ramos will review it and tell if you if you’re a candidate for expungement or nondisclosure.

 San Antonio Attorney for Expungements & Orders of Nondisclosure